Water Line Excavation

 Need Help with Water Line Excavation?

-All pipes will eventually need to be replaced, whether because of natural age or damage.
+No pipes last forever.
+Eventually, you’ll have to replace your piping whether because of natural age or damage.
 Water pipes are especially susceptible to certain damages that result from corrosion.
-Here are just a few reasons why your pipes might need to be excavated:
+Here are just a few reasons why your pipes may need to be excavated:

 - Corrosion: your pipes are made of older materials, and minerals have worn away at the copper, cast iron, or clay, creating a leak.
 Tuberculation (formation of small iron oxide buttons or mounds) is a particular problem in water lines, because of the way water interacts with iron.